medianasoft/medianasoft.github.io/index.md

 # Online training programs

-Online training programs on key topics in clinical trial statistics and clinical trial simulation can be found on [Mediana's YouTube channel] (https://www.youtube.com/channel/UCAQUAsQxxnzje4rEdJ4870Q).
+Online training programs on key topics in clinical trial statistics and clinical trial simulation can be found on [Mediana's YouTube channel](https://www.youtube.com/channel/UCAQUAsQxxnzje4rEdJ4870Q).

 The web pages for the individual training courses: